China's buildings are watching how people shop, cook and steal

 FEEDING THE FISH

 Some 480,000 facilities with sensors at developments nationwide capture data and send it to a central processing facility.
-The information can range from lower apartment floors being soaked by summer storms, to an elevator being out of order, or a man-hole cover shifting and potentially endangering passers-by.
+The information can range from lower apartment floors being soaked by summer storms, to an elevator being out of order, to a manhole cover shifting and potentially endangering passers-by.

 If enough data creates a warning, alerts are sent out to maintenance workers in the field who can pick up the job, similar to Uber drivers accepting a booking.